FAQs

 As regards the format of the certificate, the following terms are used:

-- Software certificate: consists of a software file, which has no physical format apart from that of the computer or server on which it is installed.
+- Software certificate: is one which consists of a software file, which has no physical format apart from that of the computer or server on which it is installed.

 Earlier types of certificates are not the only ones that may be encountered, but they are the most widespread.

-The Tax Agency is not an issuer of electronic certificates, but acts as the Registry Office for the certificates issued by the National Mint (Fábrica Nacional de Moneda y Timbre).
+The Tax Agency does not issue electronic certificates, but acts as a registration office for certificates issued by the Spanish Royal Mint (FNMT).

 To this end, and in relation to the new FNMT-RCM certificates, you are hereby informed: